Shaukat Usmani: In émigré Communist Party of India

-M.N.
-Roy was sent by Lenin to Tashkent as head of Central Asiatic Bureau of Comintern as well as the Indian Military School to train an Indian army of revolutionaries.
+M. N. Roy was sent by Vladimir Lenin to Tashkent as head of Central Asiatic Bureau of Comintern as well as the Indian Military School to train an Indian army of revolutionaries.
 The Indian Military School was closed in April 1921, as a quid pro quo for industrial assistance that Britain promised to Soviet Russia, under Anglo-Russian Trade Pact in March 1921.
 But before its closure, the School indoctrinated many Muslim volunteers(muhajireens) who were on their way to Turkey to fight for the restoration of Caliphate.
 After the closing down of the School, the Comintern started Communist University of the Toilers of the East in Moscow.
 Usmani was one of the muhajireens who was tutored both at Moscow as well as at Tashkent.

-Early in 1922 thirteen Indians belonging to the émigré Indian Communist Party crossed the Pamirs and reached India.
-They were all arrested and put in jail in Moscow-Peshawar conspiracy case.
+Early in 1922, thirteen Indians belonging to the émigré Indian Communist Party crossed the Pamirs and reached India.
+They were all arrested and put in jail in the Moscow-Peshawar conspiracy case.
 Usmani was not in this group, but a later batch, upon many of whom the British government clamped the Kanpur conspiracy case.
-The Tashkent-Moscow alumni who had dispersed all over the country did not have a smooth working relationship with the local leadership in India under S.A.
-Dange, Muzaffar Ahmed, S.S.
-Mirajkar, S.V.
-Ghate etc.
+The Tashkent-Moscow alumni who had dispersed all over the country did not have a smooth working relationship with the local leadership in India under S. A. Dange, Muzaffar Ahmed, S. S. Mirajkar, S.V.
+Ghate, etc.

 At the same time a different kind of tension was building up between the Communist Party of Great Britain and the émigré communists.
 As a result, four members of the émigré CPI, including Usmani, went to attend the sixth congress of Comintern without seeking émigré Communist Party of India's nomination.
-All these tensions did not come into open because of the strict police surveillance.
-By this stage, Usmani was operating underground under the nom de guerre of Sikander Sur; his Comintern code name was D A Naoroji (sometimes wrongly rendered as Naoradji).
+All these tensions did not come into the open because of the strict police surveillance.
+By this stage, Usmani was operating underground under the nom de guerre Sikander Sur; his Comintern code name was D A Naoroji (sometimes wrongly rendered as Naoradji).